Fees For Therapy & Counseling in Denver and Telehealth in Colorado

 Denver Metro Counseling rates vary based on therapist, session type, and other services provided.
 You will be provided with a clear outline of costs based on your therapist and treatment needs.
 Other services are based on per-minute rate set for each clinician.

-DMC is not paneled with insurance companies at this time.
+DMC is not paneled with insurance companies including Medicaid and Medicare at this time.

 If you need to use your insurance, it is recommended that you contact your provider’s benefits department and ask about out-of-network behavioral health coverage.
 We can provide you with the necessary information needed by your insurance provider to submit claims for these benefits out-of-network, however, we do not guarantee you will receive reimbursement by them.